 Fraud protection systems also can be enhanced with multiple approval options, secure access to accounts and audit reports.

-“The cloud can provide 'cyber resilience' against security related disruptions, and/or other disasters, and reduce downtime during maintenance and system upgrades," said Brian Fricke, Chief Information Security Officer for City National Bank.
+“The cloud can provide 'cyber resilience' against security related disruptions, and/or other disasters, and reduce downtime during maintenance and system upgrades," said Paul Keener, the head of cybersecurity operations at National Bank.
 “When your data and systems are managed in the cloud, there are separate data centers in place to takeover if one center goes down."

 And while some business owners remain hesitant to loosen their grip on the data, most business owners understand the cloud's security benefits are worth the provider's helping hand.

 “There's a slight misconception with owning your data in the cloud because you do have to trust your providers' security, but you also maintain full control of your own data and your encryption keys," said Keener.
 "The three main components to consider when reviewing your security are infrastructure, the platform and the software.
 Transitioning to the cloud means you shift some responsibility for maintenance, upgrades and coding to the provider, who is likely well-resourced to handle it, but you still control your data."

 In addition to creating efficiencies and enhancing security, integrating accounting and banking systems can help your business grow.
 A 2019 McAfee Cloud Report revealed that 87% of companies in their survey experienced business acceleration from the use of cloud services alone.

 “As your business grows and you see an uptick in usage, the infrastructure is in place to automatically grow with you without requiring a new procurement cycle," said Deshmukh.
 “In addition, there is a menu of options to help businesses plan for growth, such as auditing, data analytics and visualization that can be accomplished within minutes."

 But for many businesses, integrating their accounting software with their bank is just the start of their cloud migration journey, said Wu.